alanyongy/tft-matchup-predictor/README.md

 # 📚 Technical Breakdown <sub><sup>(the interesting part!)</sup></sub>

 ### 1. Reading the Player List

-*Generating the initial list of players, and keeping track of their location on the in-game sidebar.
+Generating the initial list of players, and keeping track of their location on the in-game sidebar.
-<sup>A step-by-step breakdown of the custom OCR pipeline, with key optimizations to achieve real-time speed.</sup>*
+*<sup>- A step-by-step breakdown of the custom OCR pipeline, with key optimizations to achieve real-time speed.</sup>*
 > <details>
 > <summary><strong>Click to Expand</strong></summary>
 >